Lilies of the Field (1930 film): Plot

-Walter Harker, who is married to Mildred Harker, falls in love with another woman and wants to separate from his wife without losing custody of his daughter.
-He frames his wife and files for divorce, and Mildred ends up losing her daughter.
+Mildred Harker, a socialite woman married to the rich Walter Harker, finds out her husband has fallen in love with another woman and wants to separate from his wife without losing custody of his daughter.
+He frames his wife to seem unfit for custody and files for divorce, and Mildred ends up losing her daughter.

-Mildred moves into a cheap apartment and gradually becomes a Broadway showgirl and drowns her depression in a life of alcohol and jazz.
-Ted Willing, a wealthy man, becomes her devoted admirer, but after her experience with her ex-husband, Mildred finds it hard to trust anyone.
+Mildred moves into a cheap apartment and becomes a Broadway showgirl, drowning her depression in a life of alcohol and jazz.
+She performs in a nightclub as Speed in the "Mechanical Ballet" sequence.
+She befriends many of the showgirls.
+Ted Willing, one of her husband’s wealthy friends, becomes her devoted admirer, but after her experience with her ex-husband, Mildred finds it hard to trust anyone.
 When Willing offers Mildred financial help, she refuses to accept anything, fearing that her daughter may hear about it.

+One day, Mildred breaks into her ex-husband’s apartment to try and see her daughter, but when she doesn’t recognize her, she is devastated.
+Walter comes home and finds she has broken into his apartment, and she runs away.

-Eventually, she realizes that her daughter has completely forgotten about her and allows Willing to take care of her.
-One day, while she is at a party, Mildred hears of her daughter's death and has a breakdown.
-She later is jailed for vagrancy and disorderly conduct.
-Willing comes to the police station and rescues her.
+Soon after, while she is at a party, Mildred hears of Walter’s death in a car crash and realizes she now has custody of her daughter.
+She goes to the police station, but is jailed for drinking and disorderly conduct.
+Willing comes to pay her large bail and Mildred agrees to marry him.
+She gets custody of her daughter.